-Small volumes of water for the environment continue to be delivered as part of SA's entitlement flow, as well as from the Goulburn and Darling Rivers.
-Flows at the SA border have now reduced following the delivery of the Goulburn winter pulse and releases from Lake Victoria.
-Flow to South Australia is expected to remain in the range of 4-6 GL/day throughout August.
+Water for the environment continues to be delivered as part of SA's entitlement flow.
+Flows at the SA border have now reduced and are expected to remain in the range of 4-6 GL/day throughout August.

 Murray Mouth